 2. Use the correct type of seed starting tray

 60 cell type trays are good for smaller seeds like onions, beetroot, or spinach since the cells are small.

-The advantage of the 60 cell trays is that you can to raise more plants using less compost and is a great way to start the season off.
+The advantage of the 60 cell trays is that you can raise more plants using less compost; a great way to start the season off.

 Use the larger 40 cell trays for brassicas like kale, cabbage, and Brussels Sprouts to raise larger plants.